ubports/docs.ubports.com/sdk/apps/qml/QtQuick/TextInput.rst

     }

 **See also**
-`acceptableInput </sdk/apps/qml/QtQuick/TextInput#acceptableInput-prop>`__
-and `inputMask </sdk/apps/qml/QtQuick/TextInput#inputMask-prop>`__.
+:ref:`acceptableInput <sdk_qtquick_textinput#acceptableInput-prop>` and
+:ref:`inputMask <sdk_qtquick_textinput#inputMask-prop>`.

 |

+.. _sdk_qtquick_textinput_verticalAlignment-prop:

 +--------------------------------------------------------------------------+
 |        \ verticalAlignment : enumeration                                 |
 +--------------------------------------------------------------------------+

-Sets the horizontal alignment of the text within the `TextInput </sdk/apps/qml/QtQuick/TextInput/>`__ item's width and height.
+Sets the horizontal alignment of the text within the :ref:`TextInput <sdk_qtquick_textinput>` item's width and height.
 By default, the text alignment follows the natural alignment of the text, for example text that is read from left to right will be aligned to the left.

-`TextInput </sdk/apps/qml/QtQuick/TextInput/>`__ does not have vertical alignment, as the natural height is exactly the height of the single line of text.
-If you set the height manually to something larger, `TextInput </sdk/apps/qml/QtQuick/TextInput/>`__ will always be top aligned vertically.
+:ref:`TextInput <sdk_qtquick_textinput>` does not have vertical alignment, as the natural height is exactly the height of the single line of text.
+If you set the height manually to something larger, :ref:`TextInput <sdk_qtquick_textinput>` will always be top aligned vertically.
 You can use anchors to align it however you want within another item.

 The valid values for ``horizontalAlignment`` are ``TextInput.AlignLeft``, ``TextInput.AlignRight`` and